- Date and time Wed 12 Jun 2019 from 9:00am to 5:15pm

 - Location Royal Society of Medicine

-- Organised by Open, General Practice with Primary Healthcare
+- Organised by Medicine and Society, General Practice with Primary Healthcare

 This event will highlight and discuss perennial problems of 21st century healthcare: morale and self-care, moral distress sustainable goals and practical wisdom.
 Expert speakers and workshop leaders will examine the ethics of survival and flourishing as a practitioner, educator, policymaker or patient.
 This will enable inter-professional learning with speakers from academic, educational, practice and patient advocacy backgrounds.